11 Things You Probably Didn’t Know About Daylight Saving Time

 But the rate of crime goes down

 The U.S. Law Enforcement Assistance Administration found that crime has consistently dropped during DST by 10 percent top 13 percent.
-These are the 45 things police officers wish you knew about staying safe.
+Here are 9 ways to adjust to the end of Daylight Saving Time.

 Some states just have to be different